Our Speech & Language Pathologists

 Katherine Reynolds, M.A., CCC-SLP/L

 Katherine received her Bachelor’s and Master’s degrees from the University of Illinois Urbana-Champaign and has been working at Oak Tree Developmental Center since 2010.
-She has experience working with a variety of disorders including autism spectrum disorders, childhood apraxia of speech, articulation/phonology, genetic/chromosomal syndromes, and expressive and receptive language delays and deficits.
+She has experience working with a variety of disorders including autism spectrum disorders, childhood apraxia of speech, articulation/phonology, fluency, genetic/chromosomal syndromes, and expressive and receptive language delays and deficits.
 Katherine enjoys leading multiple social groups for both preschool and school aged children at Oak Tree.
-Targets of the social groups revolve around strengthening pragmatic language, problem solving, teamwork and collaborative play .
+Targets of the social groups revolve around strengthening pragmatic language, problem solving, teamwork and collaborative play.
 Katherine’s continuing education experiences include: Social Thinking, PECS Basic Training, and she has completed training for the SOS Feeding approach.
 She is a member of the American Speech Language Hearing Association (ASHA).

 Alexandra Danekas, M.S., CCC-SLP/L

 Alex has been with Oak Tree Developmental Center since 2013.
-She has extensive experience in the areas of expressive and receptive language, autism, social/pragmatic language, feeding, and articulation/ phonologic disorders.
+She has extensive experience in the areas of expressive and receptive language, autism, social/pragmatic language, feeding, fluency and articulation disorders.
 Alex provides therapy that is tailored to each child’s individual and unique goals and uses a wide variety of therapy techniques to achieve optimal progress.
 Her welcoming and positive approach to therapy allows children to be comfortable and blossom during their therapy sessions.
 Alex is a certified Early Intervention specialist and has training in therapeutic intervention to address physiological and motor-based speech disorders.
 She has her Bachelor’s from the University of Illinois and her Master’s in Speech Language Pathology from Illinois State University.